CULTURE CREATOR: In Leading Bengals to AFC North Title, Zac Taylor Should Be NFL Coach of the Year - CLNS Media

 Taylor’s ride over his first three seasons has been much bumpier.
 He was 2-14 in his debut with Andy Dalton at the helm.
 He managed to only double that win total in his second season that featured his franchise quarterback tearing his ACL on a bad team in the middle of a pandemic.
 Everyone knew the number 6-25-1 like their gym lock combination.
 It was Taylor’s record after two shaky seasons with a roster that really had no chance of reaching the postseason.

-So there Taylor stood on the sidelines in Denver late in the third quarter, with his team’s season on the brink, and the longest win streak of his career being two games four times (once in 2020, three times).
+So there Taylor stood on the sidelines in Denver late in the third quarter, with his team’s season on the brink, and the longest win streak of his career being two games four times (once in 2020).

 “It’s the best time to have had it and I think a lot of our guys have done a great job of not (hanging) their heads when we’ve had a two-game losing streak, and kind of rallying and picking us up, and giving us that momentum going forward, even if it was just for a couple-game stretch.
 I think they did a nice job of that this year.”